web3swift-team/web3swift/README.md

 ### Before you commit

 We are using [pre-commit](https://pre-commit.com) to run validations locally before a commit is created.
-Please, install pre-commit and run `pre-commit install` from project's root directory.
+Please, install pre-commit and run `pre-commit install` from the project's root directory.
 After that before every commit git hook will run and execute `codespell`, `swiftlint` and other checks.

 ## Contribute
 Want to improve?
 It's awesome:
-Then good news for you: **We are ready to pay for your contribution via [@gitcoin bot](https://gitcoin.co/grants/358/web3swift)!**
+The good news for you: **We are ready to pay for your contribution via [@gitcoin bot](https://gitcoin.co/grants/358/web3swift)!**

 - If you **have a feature request**, [open an issue](https://github.com/web3swift-team/web3swift/issues).
 - If you **want to contribute**, [submit a pull request](https://github.com/web3swift-team/web3swift/pulls).

 ### Contribution
-1. You are more than welcome to participate and get bounty by contributing! **Your contribution will be paid via  [@gitcoin Grant program](https://gitcoin.co/grants/358/web3swift).**
+1. You are more than welcome to participate and get a bounty by contributing! **Your contribution will be paid via  [@gitcoin Grant program](https://gitcoin.co/grants/358/web3swift).**
 2. Find or create an [issue](https://github.com/web3swift-team/web3swift/issues)
 3. You can find open bounties in [Gitcoin Bounties](https://gitcoin.co/explorer?applicants=ALL&keywords=web3swift&order_by=-web3_created) list
-4. Commita fix or a new feature in branch, push your changes
+4. Commita fix or a new feature in a branch, push your changes
 5. [Submit a pull request to **develop** branch](https://github.com/web3swift-team/web3swift/pulls)
-	1. Please, provide detailed description to it to help us proceed it faster.
+	1. Please, provide a detailed description of it to help us proceed faster.

-[@skywinder](https://github.com/skywinder) are charged with open-sourсe and do not require money for using web3swift library.
+[@skywinder](https://github.com/skywinder) are charged with open-sourсe and do not require money to use the web3swift library.
 We want to continue to do everything we can to move the needle forward.

 - **Support us** via [@gitcoin Grant program](https://gitcoin.co/grants/358/web3swift)